zave52/Newspaper-Agency/README.md

   - [Bootstrap 5](https://getbootstrap.com/) - Utilized for styling and responsive design components.

 - **Database**
-  - SQLite - Default database for Django projects, suitable for development and testing purposes.
+  - **SQLite** - Used as the default database for development and testing purposes.
+  - **PostgreSQL** - Utilized for production environments, providing a robust and scalable database solution.

 - **Additional Libraries**
   - **Crispy Forms** - For enhanced form rendering and styling.
   - **Debug Toolbar** - Assists in debugging and optimizing the application during development.

+## Deployment

+The Newspaper Agency application is now live and can be accessed at the following link: [Newspaper Agency](https://newspaper-agency-y8oq.onrender.com/).

 ## Installation